Skip to main content

 A cup of brewed green tea has about 25 to 50 mg of caffeine, while matcha has 60 to 80 mg per gram.
 Both are gentler than coffee (95 to 200 mg per cup), partly because L-theanine softens the caffeine spike.
 People sensitive to caffeine should still cut off intake by early afternoon.

-Green tea modestly supports fat metabolism, especially when combined with exercise, but it is not a weight-loss "shortcut."
+Green tea modestly supports fat metabolism, particularly when combined with exercise, but it is not a weight-loss shortcut.
 The effect is small (a few pounds over months in studies).
 For real change, the basics still matter most: protein intake, sleep, strength training, and steady walking.

 Yes, daily long-term green tea use is well-tolerated by most healthy adults.
 Some studies show benefits across years of consistent intake.
-Stick to brewed tea or matcha, choose organic, and monitor iron levels if you are someone who tends toward low ferritin.
+Stick to brewed tea or matcha, choose organic, and monitor iron levels if you tend toward low ferritin.

 Yes, green tea polyphenols protect skin cells from UV and oxidative damage in lab studies, and topical green tea is used in dermatology.
 Drinking it adds to that effect from the inside.
 It will not replace sunscreen, retinoids, or sleep, but it adds gentle support.